cyralinc/devops-changelog-generator-action/README.md

     # The JSON configuration for the dependency repositories.
     # It is required only if the target repository has dependencies to be
     # listed in the changelog.
+    # Ensure the JSON uses double quotes insted of single quotes.
     # NOT REQUIRED
     dependencies-config: ${{secrets.JSON_REPOSITORIES_CONFIG}}
 ```